jessicakenney/muse/README.md

  * Created Fragment for details of museum object with FragmentPagerAdapter
  * Implicit Intent for all museum objects to view in the CooperHewitt website

+## Week3 Highlights
+ * Firebase user authentication implemented.
+ * Included a user Gallery to save Museum Objects by username in Firebase
+ * Firebase-Recycler Adapter is used to display from the database
+ * Option added for user to search museum using a 'word' in addition to the color swatch search using searchview widget.
+ * SharedPreferences is used to save the last 'word' query
+ * Added a bottomNavigationView in the Main Acitivity that will be extended in additional areas (specifically the detail page).

-## Problems to Address
+## Problems to Address/Things to do:
-* User Input Form Objective still missing from week1 in plan for week3.
-User will input name of "Collection" to save museum images in.
-* On the Detail page when there is lengthy background material, it is still getting cut off at the bottom even in the scrollable view.
+* Clean up the detail View layout.
+When there is lengthy background material, it is still getting cut off at the bottom even in the scrollable view.
+Include the bottomNavView here.
+* Add additional code for correctly processing the "random" feature.
+* Style the CreateAccountActivity, UserAccountActivity to be cohesive with LoginActivity.
+* Improve the ArtifactList layout so image can occupy for width.
+* Write the "About" text.

 ## API Data Example:
 ![Alt text](app/src/main/res/drawable/chapi.png)